Balooga/centos-vagrant-dev/README.md

 Enter `vagrant up` at the command-line to start the VM.

 ### Shared Folders
-The vagrant virtual machine is configured to share files and folders between the *Host* system, and the *Guest* system.
-Documents, configurations, and code must be saved within these shared folders and not in the file-system of the *Guest* OS because these will be lost if the virtual machine is deleted.
+The vagrant virtual machine is configured to share files and folders between the *Host* system and the *Guest* system.
+Documents, configurations, and code must be saved within these shared folders and not in the file-system of the *Guest* OS because these files *will* be lost if the virtual machine is deleted.

 The shared folder is located in `~/Documents` (`/home/vagrant/Documents`).